ayushvadodariya/sponzo-final/README.md

 [move back to table of content](#table-of-contents)

-## How Influenzar Solves These Challenges
+## How SPONZO Solves These Challenges

-Influenzar offers a comprehensive solution by providing a platform where influencers can effectively showcase their services while brands can seamlessly discover, connect, and collaborate with suitable influencers.
+SPONZO offers a comprehensive solution by providing a platform where influencers can effectively showcase their services while brands can seamlessly discover, connect, and collaborate with suitable influencers.
 The platform facilitates the sale of influencer services at competitive market prices, fostering beneficial collaborations between creators and brands.

 [move back to table of content](#table-of-contents)